top of page

 Ok, so you want even more?
 If you have internet at your house, then you can stream more content!
 Go here and

 Now you have fast internet, you need a device to connect the internet to your tv.
 My favorite is the Roku.
-There are others, Google Chromecast, Amazon Firetv, but you can also use your Xbox One or Playstation 4 - but I find the best results with the Roku Ultra or Premiere.
-These boxes use wifi to connect, which should be fine, just plugin the hdmi cable and turn on, follow the onscreen menu on the tv to setup the network connection and start watching!
+There are others, Google Chromecast, Amazon Firetv, but you can also use your Xbox or Playstation - but I find the best results with the Roku Ultra or Premiere.
+These boxes use wifi to connect, which should be fine, just plugin the hdmi tv cable and turn on, follow the onscreen menu on the tv to setup the network connection and start watching!

 Streaming Services $$

-zip code.
 A great website to decide which service is suppose.tv !
 You enter your location (upper left) then you can

 go down the left side picking with networks/channels you need and it will show you which services carry those and